Basic Troubleshooting Steps

 I am unable to see all the channels in the guide.

 You might have the guide on the Favorites List instead of the My Channels List.
 Press Guide on your Skitter TV remote control until you see My Channels appear in the left corner of the guide.

 How can I operate my TV with my Skitter TV Remote Control?
-(See Remote diagram [link to remote guides])
+(See Remote Control Guide)

 To turn your TV on and off, press your remote control TV button.
 To adjust your TV volume, press your remote control VOLUME +/- button until you reach the desired volume.

-*Certain lesser-known TV brands cannot be operated with a Skitter TV remote.
+*Certain television sets cannot be operated with a Skitter TV remote.
 Your technician will alert you at the time of installation if the remote cannot be programmed to control your TV.
 In those cases, you will need to use your TV remote to operate the TV.